Martchus/syncthingtray/README.md

 Checkout the [official forum thread](https://forum.syncthing.net/t/yet-another-syncthing-tray) for discussions and announcement of new features.

-Issues can be created on GitHub but please read the "Known bugs" and "Planned features" sections in this document before.
+Issues can be created on GitHub but please read the "Known bugs and workarounds" section in this document before.

 I provide binaries/repositories for some platforms.
 There are also binaries/repositories provided by other